 Suke Quto - Ethiopia - Natural - Filter

-This funky, organic Ethiopian is blockchain-based and finances new schools for surrounding villages.
+This jammy, floral organic Ethiopian coffee is blockchain-based and finances new schools for surrounding villages.
 Expect a refined, juicy natural with notes of jammy berries and a crisp acidity.

 We are very happy to continue our relationship with Suke Quto, a progressive washing station made up of 171 small holder farmers.
 Owner Tesafye is focused on sustainable coffee production and on the economic growth of the community.
 All coffees through Suke Quto are Organic and Rainforest Alliance certified.

 171 producers deliver their coffee cherries to the Suke Quto Washing and Drying Station.

 The farms are stretched out over the highlands and valleys of the Odo Shakisso Woreda in the Guji region.

 The Owner Tesfaye finances fully equipped schools for the children of the Kurume and Suke villages.

 The farms scattered around Odo Shakisso are at altitudes of 1700 - 2100 masl.